nuxeo/nuxeo/README.txt

 About
 =====

-This is a prototype WebDAV extension to Nuxeo using JAX-RS and de webdav-jaxrs extension.
+This is a prototype WebDAV extension to Nuxeo using JAX-RS and the webdav-jaxrs extension.

 Building / Running
 ------------------

 Type: "make run".
 This starts an embedded server with a demo repository.

+Deploying to a Tomcat or JBoss Nuxeo distribution doesn't work yet.

 Testing
 -------